arun477/mcts/readme.md

 # Tic-Tac-Toe with Monte Carlo Tree Search

-This project implements a Tic-Tac-Toe game with an AI opponent using the Monte Carlo Tree Search (MCTS) algorithm.
-The game features a graphical user interface built with Pygame, allowing human players to compete against the AI.
+This project implements a Tic-Tac-Toe game with an Monte Carlo Tree Search opponent using the Monte Carlo Tree Search (MCTS) algorithm.
+The game features a graphical user interface built with Pygame, allowing human players to compete against the Monte Carlo Tree Search.

 ## Game Board